Celebrate Sussex / Celebrez le Sussex

 MacFarlane (Wards Creek No. 2) Wards Creek

 Built in 1909.
-Length 17.7m (58')
+Length 17.7m (58') (one of two shortest covered bridges in county)

 From Sussex Corner, follow Rte.
 111 (New Line Road) to Upper Wards Creek.
 Turn right, follow blue signs to covered bridge.
 After bridge, continue on to Church Avenue, Sussex.